Plant Schedules: Getting Started

 Creating a Macro for a Schedule in MS Excel

-Include Xrefs: If your drawing has an external reference (Xref) attachment that includes plants, check this box to include those plants in the schedule.
+If your drawing includes an external reference (Xref) where you've placed plants, select the Include Xrefs option to include those plants in the schedule.

 Make sure the units and scale in your main drawing match the units and scale of the Xrefs.
 If not, your groundcover quantities will be incorrect in the Plant Schedule.

-1. Remarks: Check this box to include remarks, or notes, in the schedule.
-If you include remarks, you have two options:
+4. Remarks: Select this option to include remarks, or notes, in the schedule.
+More information

 5. Symbols at Plan Size: If you want your schedule to show the symbols for trees or shrubs, the default is to include them at a relatively small size for ease of appearance.
-If you check this box, the symbols for either trees or shrubs will appear in the schedule at the same size as on the plan.
+If you select this option, the symbols for either trees or shrubs will appear in the schedule at the same size as on the plan.

 Are your plant symbols overlapping in the schedule, and you don't want them to overlap?
 To find out why, and see your options, see our Plant Symbols Overlapping in Plant Schedule article.